-How Not To Pressure Putin
+How Not to Pressure Putin

 Argument

-How Not To Pressure Putin
+How Not to Pressure Putin

 Britain needs strategic patience, not shrill denunciations, to keep Russia in check.